mirnanoukari/Control-System-Packer/README.md

 #include "euler_lagrange.cpp"
 ```
 #### Python
+<strong>Warning:</strong> this feature is not supported in 1.0.0 release.
 You can access this C++ library in python using PyBind11.
 This will automatically add the PyBind code to the cpp file.
 ```python
 name_of_your_system.bind_cpp_file()